Jill Duggar Dillard Dives Into Abortion Debate — Acknowledges Planned Parenthood’s Other Medical Services

 — Derick Dillard (@derick4Him) January 22, 2017

-On the Duggar Family Official page, Jill’s parents didn’t get involved in any direct debate, merely invited people to join the March For Life and expressed their belief.
+On the Duggar Family Official page, Jill’s parents didn’t get involved in any direct debate, and merely invited people to join the March For Life and express their beliefs.

-The Duggar family may not have said more than this planned post, but they have made their stance clear over the years, joining pro-life marches (the video above is from 2015), posting photos of anti-abortion baby clothing, and using photos of the Duggar kids wearing anti-abortion t-shirts to advertise for pro-life organizations.
+The Duggar family may not have said more than this planned post, but they have made their stance clear over the years, joining pro-life marches (the video above is from 2015), posting photos of anti-abortion baby clothing, and using photos of the Duggar kids wearing anti-abortion T-shirts to advertise for pro-life organizations.

 #HappyMothersDay to all the Moms out there — even Moms of pre-born lil ones! #prolifegen